 The morning of my first day was overcast but still really hot.
 I showered and walked up to the beach and met Chris and the Manchester lads and also Karen and Sally our travel buddies from London.
 I was waiting for the bar to open and to try out the cocktails, this was going to be a messy day and I planned it the night before.

 Off we went around the island for a new outlook of this paradise island from bars, women and drinks.
-It was a great day from temples to beaches, we did the lot.
+It was a great day from temples to beaches, we did a lot.
 I didn’t drink BTW, I was driving but we met some really nice ladies that day that met us a few times on Chewang Beach Beach on nights out.
 We made a lot of friends during our stay.

 I was older than Chris and the Manchester lads so made a lot of choices and decisions for us and our daily cocktail experiments and beach volleyball days at Family Bungalows.
 On the evening of our jeep trip around the island, we all showered ready to go out.
 I wanted to check out another part of town and the Go-Go bars need I say anymore?